 Even with his professional success as a designer, there was something Tushar had ignored which was his innate need to paint.
 After few years of sabbatical, he rekindled his love affair and went back to his canvases and paintbrushes and has not looked back since.

 In the past few years he has had three solo exhibitions in London which were all great successes and been in many other group exhibitions.
 His work was widely appreciated which has aided in securing him many commissions from art lovers and has rightly boosted his career as an artist.

 Tushar Sabale is a keen gardener and when he is not found in his studio, it is easy to spot him in his garden.
 This passion can clearly be seen to influence his artwork.
 Gardening is not an amateur pursuit for him, in fact, he takes pride in nurturing and producing enough vegetables for his family to the extent that he believes they might soon stop going to the supermarkets.

 Tushar’s paintings form a part of many private collectors and corporate galleries.
-He is one of the few contemporary artists who has had a privilege to paint portraits for the Royals and the A-listers of the British society.
-A few of these works will be displayed in his summer exhibition before making their way home to their owner’s estates.
+He is one of the few contemporary artists who has painted portraits for the Royals and the A-listers of the British society.